Determining who can be the applicant for Assistance for Isolated Children (AIC) 010-03020020

 Other Government assistance for Assistance for Isolated Children (AIC) applicants or students

-Eligibility for Assistance for Isolated Children (AIC) Scheme allowances
+Eligibility for Assistance for Isolated Children (AIC) allowances

-Assessing and coding claims for Assistance for Isolated Children (AIC)
+Processing an Assistance for Isolated Children (AIC) claim